amsantac/TOC/README.md

-TOC R package repository
+TOC R package
 ======

+**1. Installation**

+The TOC R package can be installed from CRAN, the official R packages repository, or from this GitHub repository.

-The official release of the TOC R package can be found at [CRAN](http://cran.r-project.org/package=TOC).
+The official release of the TOC R package can be found on [CRAN](http://cran.r-project.org/package=TOC).
 To install from CRAN enter the following command line in R (on Windows OS, run R as Administrator):

 ```{r}
 install.packages("TOC")
 ```

-To install the development version of the TOC R package from this account on Github, first install the devtools R package using the following command:
+To install the development version of the TOC R package from this account on GitHub, first install the devtools R package using the following command:

 ```{r}
 install.packages("devtools")